 • Apply Linseed Oil to Garden Boxes: If you use raised beds as I do, apply boiled linseed oil to the boxes.
 I use a sponge or chip brush to apply the oil.
 Also, be sure to repair the boxes.
 If any wood is damaged it should be replaced.
 Any loose screws or nails should be secured or replaced with new.

 • Plant Fall Crops (optional): There is one item I always plant in the fall – hardneck garlic.
 I recently wrote an entire post about the benefits of hard neck garlic and how I plant it.
-You can read that post here.
+Read my post about planting hardneck garlic to learn more.
 It’s also common for gardeners to plant spring bulbs (in the fall) such as tulips.

 • Clean and Store Garden Tools: Once you have completed putting your garden to bed, now is the time to finish any other winterizing tasks related to gardening.
 It’s wise to wash all of your garden tools at the end of the season.
 I usually wash with warm water and dish soap.